Faculty Resources

 Students are responsible for making an appointment with the testing Center at least 4 days prior to their test date (they are encouraged to review their syllabus at the beginning of the semester and book everything all at once, but this is not a requirement).
 They are also told to schedule the appointment so it overlaps with their peers, or starts at the same time to preserve an equitable experience.
 Once we confirm an appointment, Disability Services will reach out to you with the appointment details and give you access to our Instructor Testing Center Booking Form.
 This will allow you to give us all the important details we need to know to proctor your test, as well as an opportunity to upload any files/documents we need to administer your test.
 We then take care of the rest, including administering/proctoring the test, and returning it to you in your preferred format (typically scanning in order to email it to your Richmond email).

-Yes or no depending on your interpretation of enforcing rules.
-The Testing Center is a proctoring service that is here as a resource to help faculty manage their many responsibilities and high workload.
+In short, no. The Testing Center is a proctoring service that is here as a resource to help faculty manage their many responsibilities and high workload.
 Testing Center proctors go over all expectations and allowable items for an exam with each student prior to their starting each test.
-The student then signs a Testing Agreement prior to starting each and every semester.
+Each students is sent the Testing Center Agreement form upon testing accommodation approval.
 This includes that they understand that:

 Accommodations